Independent Care Act Advocacy

 A carer’s assessment to see if someone who provides care for someone else needs support

-A child’s needs assessment to see what support a child might need as they become an adult
+A child’s needs assessment to see what support a child might need as they become an adult (children under transition to adult services)

 A care and support plan for an adult, or checking it’s still right